Regulation of Dams

 Where can I get more information?

-For more information, call or write the Bureau of Land and Water Quality at the DEP office nearest you:
+For more information, contact the Bureau of Land Resources at the DEP office nearest you.

 For dams in unorganized territories, call or write the Land Use Planning Commission, 22 State House Station, Augusta, ME 04333, (207) 287-3200.